Flagship Titles

 Wing Commander was released on 26 September 1990 for DOS, designed by Chris Roberts and developed at Origin Systems.
 It arrived in an era when PC space games were largely abstract affairs - wireframe vectors, flat sprites, and mechanics inherited from the arcade.
 Wing Commander discarded every one of those conventions and replaced them with something no one had seen before: real-time 3D spacecraft, cinematic camera cuts, pilot dialogue, and a story that unfolded across a branching mission tree that responded to the player's success and failure.

-The game shipped with 34 missions across five star systems, each framed by briefing sequences in which the player's wing commander - Commodore James "Paladin" Taggart - assigned objectives and offered tactical context.
-Between missions, pilots gathered in the Tiger's Claw briefing room and bar, where character interactions played out through text dialogue and animated portrait sequences.
+The game shipped with 34 missions across five star systems, each framed by briefing sequences aboard the carrier Tiger's Claw.
+Between missions, pilots gathered in the briefing room and bar, where character interactions played out through text dialogue and animated portrait sequences.
 Death was permanent for wingmen: if a comrade was shot down, they were gone for the rest of the campaign.
 The emotional stakes were unusual for 1990 PC gaming.

 "Wing Commander was my attempt to make a Star Wars movie you could play."

-Wing Commander was awarded Game of the Year by Computer Gaming World in 1990 - the most prestigious honour in PC gaming criticism at the time.
-The game sold over 500,000 copies, a remarkable figure for a premium PC title in the early 1990s marketplace.
-Its commercial success immediately justified sequels and spawned a franchise that would extend through a decade of games, novelisations, a tabletop roleplaying game, a comic book series, and a 1999 theatrical film.
+Wing Commander sold over 500,000 copies in its first year, a remarkable figure for premium PC software in the early 1990s marketplace.
+Its commercial success immediately justified sequels and created a franchise that would extend through fourteen titles, novelisations, a tabletop roleplaying game, a comic book series, and a 1999 theatrical film.
+For period review coverage of Wing Commander and its successors, see the Reviews page.

 Wing Commander (1990) longplay - the full campaign from the Tiger's Claw, showcasing the 3D engine and branching mission structure.